Metallocene: Possible exception

+Titanocene dichloride (Cp_{2}TiCl_{2}) is yet another common violation of the IUPAC guidelines.

 Synthesis

 Three main routes are normally employed in the formation of these types of compounds:

 Using a metal salt and cyclopentadienyl reagents

 Sodium cyclopentadienide (NaCp) is the preferred reagent for these types of reactions.
 It is most easily obtained by the reaction of molten sodium and dicyclopentadiene.
 Traditionally, the starting point is the cracking of dicyclopentadiene, the dimer of cyclopentadiene.
 Cyclopentadiene is deprotonated by strong bases or alkali metals.